Israel: Palestinian killed, 2 Israelis hurt in car ramming

 JERUSALEM (AP) - The Israeli military says a Palestinian driver has been shot and killed after he rammed his car and injured two Israelis in the West Bank.

-Israel’s national rescue emergency, Magen David Adom, says that a man was severely hurt while a woman was moderately injured.
+Israel’s national rescue service, known as Magen David Adom, says that a man was severely hurt while a woman was moderately injured.
 Army radio reports the victims’ ages are 17 and 19.

 The incident took place on Friday near the Gush Etzion settlement bloc, south of Jerusalem, not far from where the body of an off-duty soldier was found stabbed earlier this month.
 Israel last week arrested Palestinian suspects in the killing of the 18-year-old soldier, Dvir Sorek.

-On Thursday, Israeli police killed a Palestinian teenager and seriously wounded another after they stabbed guards near a flashpoint Jerusalem site.
+On Thursday, Israeli police killed a Palestinian teenager and seriously wounded another after the two had stabbed guards near a flashpoint Jerusalem site.

 Sign up for Daily Newsletters